Andre-lab/evodock/README.md

 # Usage

 ## Preprocessing a complex with prepacking
-Before running EvoDOCK it is important to prepack the input files as so:
+Before running EvoDOCK it is important to prepack the input files as so (takes several seconds):

 ```console
 python ./scripts/prepacking.py --file <input_file>